 Reducing bushfire risk is an ongoing and shared responsibility and everyone has a role.

 Where an area of high bushfire risk is identified, fuel reduction techniques, including prescribed burning, are used to reduce the amount of fuel available for bushfires, to manage native vegetation and to protect biodiversity across strategic areas of South Australia.

 Reducing fuel is important as it can reduce the speed and intensity of bushfires which makes them easier to control, provides a safer environment for firefighters, and ultimately saves lives and property.

-This is a critical issue in areas such as the Mt Lofty Ranges where almost two thirds of the high fuel areas are privately owned, and often close to assets in peri-urban areas.
+As fire doesn’t respect property boundaries, fuel reduction programs must also work beyond them.
+This is critical in areas such as the Mt Lofty Ranges where almost two thirds of high fuel areas are privately owned, and often close to assets in peri-urban areas.

-Private landholders can get involved in this new program in the following ways:
+Private landholders can receive assistance through this program in the following ways:

 If your land is in a high-risk area, and is in a strategic location, you may be approached by NPWSSA staff to discuss options to reduce your bushfire risk to help protect the community.
 Priority is given to highly populated areas.

 If you own land that you think may pose a bushfire risk to the wider community and you are not able to manage the fuel yourself you can contact NPWSSA staff.
 They will let you know whether your property has been identified as a risk and discuss options to manage it.

 Find out more in these frequently asked questions.